What is SaaS (software-as-a-service)?

 Free or ‘freemium’ pricing

 Most SaaS vendors offer a free version of the software that customers can try for a short period of time, usually a week or a month.
-Typically these free trials offer access to all of the software’s features, but limit the number of times or extent to which those features can be used; some don’t even require a credit card.
+Typically, these free trials offer access to all of the software’s features, but limit the number of times or extent to which those features can be used, and some don’t even require a credit card.

-Some SaaS companies offer ‘freemium’ versions of their applications: versions that are always free, with a limited but useful subset of the full products features—or that aren’t limited in any way, but that periodically display advertisements that the user must click away before continuing work.
+Some SaaS companies offer ‘freemium’ versions of their applications: versions that are always free, with a limited but useful subset of the full products features—or that aren’t limited in any way, but that periodically require users to click displayed advertisements before continuing work.
 SaaS providers hope that freemium users will eventually graduate to a paid version of the software.

 Monthly or annual tiered subscription pricing